Nine Days (soundtrack)

 Nine Days (Original Motion Picture Soundtrack) is the film score to the 2021 film Nine Days directed by Edson Oda.
 The film score is composed by Antônio Pinto and was released through Warner Classics on July 9, 2021, three weeks prior to the film's release in the United States.

 Development

 In December 2019, it was announced that Antônio Pinto would compose the musical score for Nine Days.
 Oda stated that he had liked his work, ever since his childhood, having watched films like Central Station (1998), City of God (2002) and the documentary Senna (2010) and both of them were from Brazil; he described that working with and learning from him "was an amazing experience" but also commended Pinto's efforts for the film.
-The violin solos were composed by David Bessler and Gabriel Ferreira, who provided additional music for the film.

 Much of the film's music was written even before the production.
-As Pinto had to write the violin score for Amanda's character, he wrote a six-minute piece during the pre-production, which was performed by Brazilian violin virtuoso Michel Bessler.
+As Pinto had to write the violin score for Amanda's character, he wrote a six-minute piece during the pre-production.
 Pinto had also composed the Portuguese song which appears during the bicycle scene, but was credited to Yaniel Matos, one of his assistants.
-The songwas performed by Portuguese singer Manuela Julian.
+The song was performed by Portuguese singer Manuela Julian.